 Our online Master of Science in Nursing (MSN) program offers opportunities for professional nurses to become nurse educators and to directly impact our current and predicted national nursing shortage.
 Our program is designed for you if you are a nurse and wish to complete your degree in two years.
 Despite the program design, we understand that to foster motivation, self-directedness and setting of personal and professional goals, you need to work at your own pace.
-Our MSN fulfills the following needs:
+Our master's in nursing online program fulfills the following needs:

 - Prepares you to assume the role of nursing instructor in associate and baccalaureate degree nursing programs in the state of New Mexico and beyond.